Compatible Paint Systems over HDG

 In the AGA publication, Duplex Systems, you will find a table (Figure 1, below) that discusses the compatibility of 16 types of paint or other barrier coatings that have been applied over hot-dip galvanized steel.
-While this information should not be looked at as a recommendation, it can help your customer assist their paint supplier with choosing the best type of paint or barrier coating to apply over their hot-dip galvanized steel if they are looking for the increased corrosion protection offered by a duplex system.
-Remember though, the specific type of paint or other barrier coating that will be applied over the hot-dip galvanized steel is only part of the formula for ensuring a successful duplex system.
+While this information should not be looked at as a recommendation, it can be used as a resource to assist in choosing an appropriate type of paint or barrier coating to apply over hot-dip galvanized steel.
+However, the specific type of paint or other barrier coating that will be applied over the hot-dip galvanized steel is only part of the formula for ensuring a successful duplex system.
 The other part of the formula, and probably the most important, is the preparation of the galvanized coating prior to applying the paint.
-If the preparation of the galvanized coating is inadequate, it does not matter what type of paint your customer uses, it will begin peeling off the galvanized coating sooner rather than later.
+If the preparation of the galvanized coating is inadequate, it does not matter what type of paint is used, it will begin peeling off the galvanized coating sooner rather than later.

-The AGA recently completed an instructional guide, Preparing Hot-Dip Galvanized Steel for Paint.
-The guide offers a detailed walk-through of the steps necessary to properly prepare a hot-dip galvanized coating for paint or other barrier coating and is available for download in pdf form.
-It can also be ordered with either CD or DVD with visual demonstrations.
-For more information on ordering your copy of this guide, please send an email to firstname.lastname@example.org
+Remember, even the best paint systems will fail if the galvanized surface is not properly prepared.
+So do yourself and your client a favor by emphasizing the importance of surface preparation when discussing paint.
+The AGA has published an instructional guide, Preparing Hot-Dip Galvanized Steel for Paint.
+The guide offers a detailed walk-through of the steps necessary to properly prepare a hot-dip galvanized coating for paint or other barrier coating.
+It is available for download in PDF form and can also be ordered as a CD or DVD with visual demonstrations.

 Figure 1: Barrier Coatings Compatibility with HDG Steel